microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filesecurityprofile_update.md

 If successful, this method returns a `204 No Content` response code.

 If the optional  request header is used, then the method returns a `200 OK` response code and the updated [fileSecurityProfile](../resources/filesecurityprofile.md) object in the response body.
-See example #2,
+See example 2,

-## Example #1
+## Example 1

 ### Request

-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "update_filesecurityprofile"